The Cookin Chicks

 • ½ tablespoon almond extract

-• ½ cup butter *cut into small pieces
+• ½ cup butter cold and cut into small cubes

 • ½ teaspoon salt